-Nearly half of consumers (45%) say they are unlikely to continue ordering from a company if it delivers a package late.
+- Nearly half of consumers (45%) say they are unlikely to continue ordering from a company even after just one instance of late delivery

 Don’t put your company in a situation where late deliveries are common because you’re stretching your shipping resources too thin.

 Provide customers with realistic shipping times, even if that means your competitors can deliver quicker.

 Quick shipping is an attractive benefit to consumers, but knowing when to expect their deliveries is far more important.

 Be honest with your customers about how quickly you can deliver an item.
 You risk damaging your relationship with them if you can’t fulfill your deliveries on time.

 Even if the reason for the late delivery is not your fault (when it’s due to weather or other unforeseen events), acknowledge the delay and contact your customer immediately.

 Your customers already hold you accountable for late deliveries and even go to the extent of stopping doing business with you, so why not take responsibility for it and try to ease their frustrations?
 Also, customers are more forgiving when you’re transparent about the reasons for the delay and the adjusted shipping dates.